 There are no restrictions on how you can name an attribute index in a file geodatabase.

 ArcGIS imposes a limit of 16 characters on the length of attribute index names.
-This limit is based on the smallest allowable length within supported databases to facilitate distribution and sharing of data between different geodatabases.

 You cannot edit a feature class that is in a feature dataset with another feature class with a unique index on a user-defined field.

-Ascending vs. descending indexes
+Ascending or descending indexes

-In almost all cases, the direction in which the index is maintained makes little or no difference to the speed of retrieval, since for most queries, indexes are traversed as efficiently forward as they are backward.
+In almost all cases, the direction in which the index is maintained makes little or no difference to the speed of retrieval, because for most queries, indexes are traversed as efficiently forward as they are backward.

-Single vs. multicolumn indexes
+Single or multicolumn indexes